davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 ###### Detailed Instructions

+0. For ease of compiling, I've provided you with the `Makefile`.
+Simply run `make` on the command line to compile your code.

 1. Your program should accept up to two command-line arguments:
     ```bash
     $ ./ls2 <path> [exact-match-pattern]
     ```
-   Only the `<path>` argument is required, and your program should re-prompt the command if no arguments are given, or if more than 2 are given.
+   Only the `<path>` argument is required to be given, and your program should re-prompt the command if no arguments are given, or if more than two are given.
 Here's an example:
     ```bash
     $ ./ls2
     Usage: ./ls2 <path> [exact-match-pattern]